 Once you have it all laid out in an organized fashion, you’ll get some good minimalist wardrobe ideas.

-Step 5: Go through each single item and put your favourites aside!
+Step 5: Go through every single item and put your favorites aside!

 Step 6: Time to try on everything else!

 This step is definitely the most time-consuming one, but it’s crucial for your minimalist wardrobe.
-You need to try your clothes in order to make the best decision of what to keep and what to get rid off.
-Talking from personal experience, when I was decluttering my closet, I realized that I almost parted away with some beautiful items that I wouldn’t know I still want to wear and really enjoy, had I not tried them on!
+You need to try your clothes in order to make the best decision about what to keep and what to get rid of.
+Talking from personal experience, when I was decluttering my closet, I realized that I almost parted away with some beautiful items that I wouldn’t know I still wanted to wear and really enjoy, had I not tried them on!

 But don’t get me wrong.
-Don’t get sentimental and start keeping pieces because you have so many good memories with them, but won’t ever wear again.
+Don’t get sentimental and start keeping pieces because you have so many good memories with them, but won’t ever wear them again.
 That’s NOT our goal!
 Remember, we’re striving for minimalist wardrobe essentials here.
-What we want to keep are staples that will pair well with the rest of our apparel and carry us through the seasons!
+We want to keep our staples that will pair well with the rest of our apparel and carry us through the seasons!

-Step 7: Split items that you’ve tried in two piles – a “maybe” one and a “goodbye” one.
+Step 7: Split items that you’ve tried into two piles – a “maybe” one and a “goodbye” one.